ttbilgin/wiley_book_chapter/book_chapter.md

 * **Disease Progression Modeling:** VAEs (especially *conditional VAEs*) naturally model distributions and can generate plausible future observations.
 For example, VAEs have been used to simulate disease progression by sampling from learned trajectories.
 GANs can likewise generate longitudinal images (e.g. by conditioning on time), but require more complex adversarial setups.
 GANs may produce more realistic individual scans, but VAEs provide explicit likelihoods and smooth interpolation over disease stages.

 * **Representation Learning & Interpretability:** VAEs yield an explicit latent space with a known prior, making them more interpretable: the latent dimensions capture meaningful features of the data.
 In contrast, GAN latent spaces lack an explicit probability model and are harder to interrogate.
 As a result, VAEs are often preferred when a low-dimensional embedding or feature attribution is needed (e.g. for biomarker discovery).

+### **Table 3.
+Summary of XXX Studies**

 | **Application/Task**               | **VAE (Advantages)**                                                                                     | **GAN (Advantages)**                                                                      | **Remarks**                                                                                                                                            |
 | ---------------------------------- | -------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |